 There are a few reasons why low-stress jobs are typically less responsible.

 Employees in these positions often have more flexibility and are less pressured to perform.
 They can enjoy other responsibilities outside of the workplace and are generally happier as a result.

 Additionally, many times low-stress jobs do not require critical thinking or difficult problem-solving, so the pressure is taken off of the employee.

 2. No Need to Pay for a Degree

 Additionally, low-stress jobs can often be well-paid without requiring a degree.
-In fact, there are many high-paying low-stress jobs that don’t need a bachelor’s degree.
+In fact, many high-paying low-stress jobs don’t need a bachelor’s degree like in business.
 These jobs can provide good pay without any experience required.

 This is a huge relief as the costs for a degree are skyrocketing.
 And if you do have to pay for a degree then check out this list of scholarships.

 3. More flexible hours